Top picks for Mother's Day cakes in Cebu

 Izelle’s Cheesehouse

 This cheesecake house has rightfully earned the title of Best Red Velvet Cake of 2022, and for good reason.
-Their creamy, sweet, tangy cheesecake eschews gelatin and extenders, focusing solely on pure flavor.
+Its creamy, sweet, tangy cheesecake eschews gelatin and extenders, focusing solely on pure flavor.

 Izelle’s pick-up and delivery location is in Mandaue City.